Skip to content

 Tarrafal

 The seaside town of Tarrafal lies on the other side of the island, about 70 kilometres from opposite side of Praia.
 It is not far but considering the condition of the road, it is expected to take us more than 2 hours to reach it.
-So when someone suggested for one day to the other side of island for a swim, at first it sounded insane but then it was clear that it was the break that everyone was waiting for.
+So when someone suggested for one day trip to the other side of island for a swim, at first it sounded insane but then it was clear that it was the break that everyone was waiting for.
 Image source: Google Map

 Read More »An Insane Travel Idea: One Day Trip to Tarrafal Part 1